hl2vr/hl2vr.github.io/_pages/manual.md

 explain the default bindings, but you can always make your own modifications to suit your needs.

-HL2VR aims to support both right- and left-handed players.
+*Half-Life 2: VR Mod* aims to support both right- and left-handed players.
 In the options menu on the controls tab you can select which hand is your primary hand.
 The guide below will assume that the right hand is the primary hand and the left hand the off hand.
 If you change the primary hand, all controls will be swapped accordingly.
 For example, if you enable left-handed